Stationary measures for higher spin vertex models on a strip: Introduction and main results

 where and we use $q$-Pochhammer symbol $(x;s)_n:=(1-x)(1-sx)\dots(1-s^{n-1}x)$ for $n\in\mathbb{N}_0$ (where $\mathbb{N}_0:=\{0\}\cup\z_+$). \end{theorem} \begin{proof} Observing from the fusion procedure in Section \ref{subsec:Fusion of vertex weights}, we notice that our $\sR^I(u)$ corresponds to the fused $R$ matrices in \cite{BGW} by $q\mapsto1/q$.
 The result follows from a specialization (for $N=2$ and $L=M=I$) of formula (6.2) in \cite{BGW} (this formula is originally due to \cite{BM16,kuniba2016stochastic}). \end{proof} \begin{remark} There are other explicit formulas for $\sR^I(u)$.
 An explicit formula is given by the ${}_4\overline{\phi}_3$ hyper-geometric functions in \cite{mangazeev2014yang} and \cite[Proposition 3.15]{CP}.
 Another explicit formula appears in \cite{Kuan_stochastic}. \end{remark}

-\begin{remark} An explicit formula for the fused $K$ matrices was obtained in the physics work \cite{ML}.
-Under a special parameter condition (when the $K$ matrices are upper-triangular), this formula was rigorously proved by induction in \cite{Jimmy_He}.
+\begin{remark} An explicit formula for the fused $K$ matrices was obtained in \cite{ML}.
+Under a special parameter condition (when the $K$ matrices are upper-triangular), this formula was proved by induction in \cite{Jimmy_He}.
 Our fusion procedure for the $K$ matrices is the essentially the same as in these works, modulo some change of parameters.
-We choose not to pursue the general formula for the fused $K$ matrices, since this is rather technically involved and orthogonal to the focus of this paper. \end{remark} \begin{remark} In the $I=2$ case, the fused matrices $\sR^2(u)$, $\sK^2(u)$ and $\sbK^2(u)$ are given by equations (3.27), (3.31) and (3.32) in \cite{Vanicat_fused_MPA}, where $z, t^2, a, b, c, d$ therein correspond to $u, q, \aaa, \bbb, \ccc, \ddd$ in this paper. \end{remark} \begin{remark} In our fusion of $K$ matrices, the spectral parameters involve $u^2$ in the bulk and are taken square roots on the diagonal.
+We choose not to pursue the general formula for the fused $K$ matrices, since this is rather technically involved and orthogonal to the focus of this paper. \end{remark} \begin{remark} In the $I=2$ case, the fused matrices $\sR^2(u)$, $\sK^2(u)$ and $\sbK^2(u)$ are given by equations (3.27), (3.31) and (3.32) in \cite{Vanicat_fused_MPA}, where $z, t^2, a, b, c, d$ therein correspond to $u, q, \aaa, \bbb, \ccc, \ddd$ in this paper. \end{remark} \begin{remark} In our fusion of $K$ matrices, the spectral parameters in the bulk take the form of $q$-geometric series involving $u^2$, while on the diagonal, one needs to take their square roots.
 This is because our reflection equation is slightly different from \cite[Proposition 2.5]{Jimmy_He}.
-Our notation is consistent with the literature on ZF and GZ relations as mentioned in the Preface \ref{subsec:preface}. \end{remark}
+Our notation is consistent with the literature on ZF and GZ relations as mentioned in Section \ref{subsec:preface}. \end{remark}